Finitely based sets of 2-limited block-2-simple words: Abstract

 \section{Abstract}

 Let $\mathfrak A$ be an alphabet and $W$ be a set of words in the free monoid ${\mathfrak A}^*$.
 Let $S(W)$ denote the Rees quotient over the ideal of ${\mathfrak A}^*$ consisting of all words that are not subwords of words in $W$.
-A set of words $W$ is called {\em finitely based} (FB) if the monoid $S(W)$ is finitely based.
+A set of words $W$ is called {\em finitely based} if the monoid $S(W)$ is finitely based.

+A word $\bf u$ is called 2-limited if each variable occurs in $\bf u$ at most twice.
 A {\em block} of a word $\bf u$ is a maximal subword of $\bf u$ that does not contain any linear variables.
-We say that a word $\bf u$ is {\em block-2-simple} if each block of $\bf u$ depends on at most two variables.
-A word $\bf u$ is called 2-limited if each variable occurs in $\bf u$ at most twice.
+We say that a word $\bf u$ is {\em block-2-simple} if each block of $\bf u$ involves at most two distinct variables.
+We provide an algorithm that recognizes finitely based sets of words among sets of 2-limited block-2-simple words.

-We provide a simple algorithm that recognizes finitely based sets of words among sets of 2-limited block-2-simple words.
+We also present new sufficient conditions under which a set of words is non-finitely based.